Phytolizer/hackpp/README.md

 A preprocessor for the Hack ASM language.

 # Usage
-Extract the file. (`tar xzf hackpp-<platform>.tar.gz` on Linux and OS X)

-To run it, you must use the command line.
+To run the preprocessor, you must use the command line.
-Enter the extracted directory on the command line and type the following.
+Enter the directory where you downloaded HackPP on the command line and type the following.

 On Linux: